Zeex/subhook/README.md

 [![Build Status][build_status]][build]
 [![Build Status - Windows][build_status_win]][build_win]

-SubHook is a super-simple hooking library for C/C++ that works on Linux and Windows.
-It currently supports x86 and x86-64.
+SubHook is a super-simple hooking library for C and C++ that works on Windows, Linux and macOS.
+It supports x86 only (32-bit and 64-bit).

 Examples
 --------